quira-org/README-Template/README.md

 ### :star2: About
 - Write a short introduction to the project.
-- Try to keep it concise ➡️ think 2-4 sentences max.
+- Try to keep it concise ➡️ think 2-4 sentences.

 ### :books: Index